 Bread Slicer For Homemade Bread – An Essential Gadget For My Kitchen!

 I’ve haven’t bought a loaf of bread for about twenty years now and was possibly one of the early pioneers of bread machines, way before bread slicer homemade bread guides were available.
-And yes, slicing up loaves to make sandwiches was a wrecking job.
+And yes, slicing up loaves to make sandwiches was always a wrecking job.

 My first machine was a Breville and it was very basic indeed.
 Two sizes of loaf and if you baked the largest one, it would inevitably rise up and stick to the lid.
 There was no option on crust – crusty was it.